AEADataEditor/aeadataeditor.github.io/_guidance/preparing-for-data-deposit.md

   - For instance, running R code using Rstudio may behave differently than running it with `rscript`

 For less frequently used software, provide a URL where the software can be obtained.

   - essentially, if not listed in the figure above, provide information on how to obtain software
   - if using commercial compilers, we also suggest to compile your code using open-source or free compilers (including any free performance packages, such as Intel MKL), even if the resulting code is not the most efficient.
   - as of 2021, the AEA Data Editor has access to the software on [this list](https://ciser.cornell.edu/computing/computing-account-software/), and any open-source (free) software that can be installed on Windows, Linux, and macOS.

+### Choosing a license

+By default, the openICPSR deposit attributes a [Creative Commons Attribution 4.0 International Public License](http://creativecommons.org/licenses/by/4.0/) to your deposit, but you can choose a different license.
+If you do, you must add a file called "LICENSE.txt" (by convention capitalized) to the deposit.

+- See our [Licensing guidance](licensing-guidance) for more details.

 ### Re-run your replication package